 What Does a Birth Certificate Look Like?

-Birth certificates can vary a great deal in appearance depending on the recipient’s state of birth, age, and the issuing body.
-However, an authentic document will typically display a raised or embossed seal and the signature of the recipient.
-It will also be on very heavy paper and will include the authorizing agency.
+Birth certificates can vary greatly in appearance depending on the recipient’s state of birth, age, and the issuing body.
+However, an authentic document will typically display a raised or embossed seal and the recipient’s signature.
+It will also be on very heavy paper and include the authorizing agency.

-What’s the Difference between a Certified and Informative Birth Certificate?
+What’s the Difference Between a Certified and an Informative Birth Certificate?

 The United States is home to more than 14,000 types of birth certificates, many of which are informative only.
-An informative or short-form birth certificate includes any of thousands of different formats.
+An informative or short-form birth certificate includes thousands of different formats.
 These typically include your full name, date of birth, time of birth, and likely your place of birth.
-The hospital issued short-form birth certificates may include your footprints.
+The hospital-issued short-form birth certificates may include your footprints.

 A certified birth certificate features a registrar’s seal, which is raised, embossed, impressed, or multicolored.
 It also contains the registrar’s signature with the date filed at the registrar’s office, which must be within one year of birth.